News / Analysis

-The National Association of Home Builders yesterday published a 2-point improvement in the Housing Market index – up to 85 in October.
+The National Association of Home Builders yesterday published a 2-point improvement in the Housing A location or entity where people and entities can negotiate and trade assets of value. index – up to 85 in October.

 Despite 4 days of falling prices on the COVID resurgence and growing output from Libya, Oil continues sideways in the $41 region.
 OPEC+ members took note in their meeting yesterday, pledging action…

 A Reuters study released yesterday shows founder-led companies are recovering more quickly than CEO-led ones, the former growing profits by 30% on average, compared to 6.7% for the latter.

 Moderna (-4.03%) yesterday announced it might seek emergency approval for its anti-corona vaccine as early as December.